ReactiveSets/toubkal/README.md

 #### Features:

-- Push dataflow model with lazy evaluation of stateless pipelets
+- Push reactive dataflow model with lazy evaluation of stateless pipelets
 - Core Database engine with order / aggregates / join / union, and much more
 - Automated tests
 - Dataflows between clients and server using socket.io